smthemex/ComfyUI_StoryDiffusion/README.md

 Previous updates
 ----
+* Reproduce the ControlNet control of Story-maker .Now, control-img is only applicable to methods using ControlNet and porting Samper nodes;
+* if using  ControlNet  in Story-maker,maybe OOM(VRAM<12G),For detailed content, please refer to the latest example image;
 * if vram >30G using fp16,do not fill in fp8,and chocie  fp16 weights,
 * If using flux-pulid, Please run according to the two methods in my example(new.json);
 * fix some bugs,now 12G VRA runing 1 img in cpu need 317.6s It's 10 times faster than the previous unoptimized version.
 For 24G VRAM users, please provide feedback on the time if it runs successfully so that I can optimize it;